|

 Coconut Oil as Lube

-It’s 2024, and everyone is still losing their minds over coconut oil.
+It’s almost 2025, and everyone is still losing their minds over coconut oil.
 It’s been around forever, but it had a media moment this decade.
 We can understand why.
 Here’s your complete guide on how to use coconut oil as lube during sex.
 Hold up, hold up!
-Before you jump to …
+Before you jump …

 READ MORE